About data management plans and data management and sharing plans

 DMPTool also provides a convenient starting point for DMP writers, because resources such as funding agency guidelines, advice for principal investigators, and even sample DMPs are available on the site.

 Ready to get started?
-Just visit the DMPTool site and create an account with your Northeastern email address to start building your own plan.
+Visit the DMPTool site and create an account with your Northeastern email address to start building your own plan.

 DMPTool Highlights